 Night allowance

-Do you have a front office role at a hotel, guesthouse, or another accommodation-providing business?
-You may be entitled to a night allowance.
+Do you have a front office role at a hotel, guesthouse or another accommodation provider?
+You might be entitled to a night allowance.
 Your night shift must consist of consecutive hours between 00:00 and 06:00.
-The allowance is 10% on each hourly salary for the entire night shift.
+The allowance is 10% on each hourly salary of the entire night shift.
 This also applies to the hours before 00:00 and after 06:00.

-Your employer is not obliged to reimburse travel expenses, as there is nothing about this in the law or CLA.
-Did you know that you can make your own arrangements about this with your employer?
+Your employer is not obliged to reimburse travel costs; there is nothing about this in the law or CLA.
+Did you know that you can make your own arrangements with your employer about this?
 Make sure these agreements are recorded in your contract!

 Clothing allowance

 Your employer is not initially obliged to pay for your work clothing or (safety) shoes.
-If company clothing with a logo is worn at the company where you work, then your employer is obliged to provide the clothing.
+Is company clothing with a logo worn at the company where you work?
+Then your employer is obliged to provide the clothing.

 Meal allowance